HolyCorn-Software/system/system-changes.md

 .

-Improved UX of the frontend loader.
+Fixed minor bug with settings cache invalidation.

+Updated to the latest version of the html-hc library, with new features.